lukecarr/trophies/README.md

 You can find a comprehensive list of Docker image tags [here][docker-images].

+### Examples

+In the [examples](/examples) directory, you can find different scenarios for deploying/using Trophies.gg.

 ## Usage

 The `trophies` binary is actually a CLI application that can perform many different operations (including running the all-in-one web server).